Financial Aid Available

 RAs assist the department in conducting research and are expected to perform research-related activity assigned by the faculty member(s) with whom they work.
 Typically, RAs are selected from the pool of returning students.
 RAs actual activities are outlined and supervised by the faculty person in charge of the particular research project.
 The work done by the RA must be directly associated with this research project.

 A small number of MSSC students are supported by Schmitt or Raynor Fellowships, awarded in a competition within the Graduate School, or by other awards.
 A student who holds a fellowship generally has no teaching assignment, and is expected to devote full-time effort to study and research.
-The department also awards two or three Earl W. Swokowski Fellowships to doctoral candidates each summer, which provide stipends for full-time research for the three summer months and additional funds to support travel to attend conferences and professional meetings.
+The department also generally awards four to five Computational Sciences Summer Research Fellowships (CSSRF) to doctoral candidates each summer, which provide stipends for full-time research for the eight weeks and additional funds to support travel to attend conferences and professional meetings.

 Since application dates may change without notice, please consult the Graduate School web site for any official deadlines.
 In the past, the following deadlines have been employed: